MarcusSmith/ipaHelper/README.md

 **ipaHelper info \[** *file* **\] \[** *-E* **\] \[** *options* **\]**

-Checks the Info.plist of an ipa, app or xcarchive *file*, or shows the information about and Info.plist *file* If no *file* is provided, the first (alphabetically) ipa file in the working directory is used.
+Checks the Info.plist of an ipa, app, xcarchive, or zip *file* containing an app file, or shows the information about and Info.plist *file*
+If no *file* is provided, the first (alphabetically) ipa file in the working directory is used.
 If no options are present, a summary of the Info.plist is displayed.